niklasingvar/arlo-timelapse/README.md

    - `PASSWORD`: Your Arlo account password
    - `CAMERA_NAME`: Name of your Arlo camera
    - `S3_BUCKET_NAME`: The name of your S3 bucket
+   - `TFA_USERNAME`: Your Gmail address used for receiving 2FA codes
+   - `TFA_PASSWORD`: Your Gmail app password (16-character code)

+Note: For the TFA variables, refer to the "Handling 2FA in Lambda" section below for detailed setup instructions.

 ### 7. Configure Trigger